 1.01.
 Purpose.
 The purposes of this Ordinance are:

 a.
-To permit, pursuant to the law of the Little River Band of Ottawa Indians, the formation of limited liability companies in order to expand the private business sector on Tribal Lands;
+To permit, pursuant to the law of the Little River Band of Ottawa Indians, the formation of limited liability companies in order to expand the private business sector on or off of Tribal Lands;

 b.
 To encourage economic self-sufficiency and employment to Tribal Members who may form LLCs under this Ordinance;